-Audi will offer a cheaper version of the e-tron next year, with a smaller battery pack and reduced range.
+Audi is now accepting orders for the e-tron 50, a cheaper version with a smaller battery pack and reduced range.

-The e-tron 50 Quattro will have a WLTP range of 186 miles, around 55 miles less than the current e-tron 55 Quattro.
+The e-tron 50 Quattro has a WLTP range of 190 miles, around 80 miles less than the current e-tron 55 Quattro.

 It’s fitted with a 71kWh battery pack, giving a 120Kg weight reduction over the current model.

-Power output from the two electric motors is rated at 312PS and 540Nm, enough for a seven-second 0-62mph sprint.
+Power output from the two electric motors is rated at 313PS and 540Nm, enough for a seven-second 0-62mph sprint.

 The battery has a 120kW charging capability, facilitating recharging to 80% capacity in around 30 minutes at fast-charging stations.

 In order to achieve the highest efficiency, only the rear electric motor is active in most driving situations, while the front electric motor is activated predictively when needed – giving all-wheel drive.